 Related Article:The Top 7 Power BI Alternatives For Data Visualization

 Another BI platform that is used for data analytics.
-This platform requires deep analytics knowledge, and IT assistance, however, it also possible to create simple charts from your data.
+This platform requires deep analytics knowledge, and IT assistance, however, it is also possible to create simple charts from your data.

 Datapine editor screenshot from https://www.youtube.com/watch?v=S4oauiFoUYI&ab_channel=datapine

-Hope this article helped you decide which tools are the best option for self-service BI platform.
-All of the mentioned tools are great for specific case study.
+Hope this article helped you decide which tools are the best option for a self-service BI platform.
+All of the mentioned tools are great for specific case studies.
 Before deciding you need to ask yourself a question: “What are my needs?”
 “What do I want to visualize?” and “What are my data sources?”.
 Once you answer all of the questions you understand which tool will be the best choice.

 If you’re still confused we advise you to play around and test some of the tools mentioned in this list.
 Once you try you’ll get the feeling which tool fits your needs the best.